Shelrothman/uncle_markdown/README.md

 ### Editing Markdown

 1. Click on a file in the sidebar to open it
-2. Type your markdown in the left pane
+2. Click on any line to edit the raw markdown
-3. See the live preview in the right pane
+3. Click away or press Escape to see the rendered preview
+4. Use keyboard shortcuts:
+   - **Enter**: Create a new line below
+   - **Backspace** (at line start): Merge with previous line
+   - **Arrow Up/Down**: Navigate between lines
+   - **Escape**: Exit edit mode
-4. Your changes are auto-saved to localStorage after 500ms
+5. Your changes are auto-saved to localStorage after 500ms
-5. After 10 seconds of inactivity, files sync to GitHub automatically
+6. After 10 seconds of inactivity, files sync to GitHub automatically
-6. Check the footer for sync status
+7. Check the footer for sync status

 **Special Markdown Features**:
 - **Inline Code**: Use single backticks for inline code with VSCode-style amber highlighting: `like this`